icarus747/unMineable/README.md

 You will want to wait about 4 hours before you get a good data in the dashboard.

 If you wish to tip me, you contributions are welcome.
 And thank you in advance.

-DLEpZznjYbwRthwfdg7isnHs44Rq6B4CBW
+Monero Address:
+44KaDc4rr1Jiiu2sKVcmjV9SDnGRzjZkFZq1LM33goirVHQ8tAYjFnUc81ZdSJ8RUqMPHmoNWkHoWZgKqG17fk3PJeG47En